Buhankoanon/OAI_API_Checker/README.md

 Program works really fast (around 10 seconds on 20+ keys) and reliable.
 Just in case, the program will generate a .log file where all debug info will be stored.
 Feel free to send them to me in case of bugs and errors.

-In this repository, you can find a compiled .exe file of the program (all necessary libraries included), as well as a source Python code with a list of modules to install.
+In this repository, you can find a compiled .exe file of the program (all necessary libraries included), as well as a source Python code.

+In order to run the source Python code, you will need Python, pip and modules such as openai, requests, colorama.